babypanda212/mless/README.md

 A classmate suggested dropping duplicates per hour — I did that and managed to generate sequences, but I am not confident this is the "correct" solution.
 I am thinking it might shift the data distribution wrongly.

 Once sequences were generated, I flattened the multivariate input and modified the MLP to handle two input variables.

-No compute to train and evaluate the model, will run later.
+I trained the model but the results were poor, I believe due to normalisation issues from the distribution shift.
+I could not download the data also - the download cell ran indefinitely until session timed out.

 Next time I would definitely start earlier, I underestimated the struggle of Colab.